 - Walter shows David’s imperfection by pointing out his mistaken identification of the author of the poem Ozymandias as Lord Byron, when it was written by Percy Bysshe Shelley.
 Shelley was the husband of Mary Shelley, who wrote the novel Frankenstein; or, The Modern Prometheus, in which a man-made creature educates himself and comes to hate his creator; as David has.

 - In the Aliens novelization, Bishop says that a ‘more bolder’ synthetic than himself might actually be able to walk among the aliens unharmed.
 David attempts this with the Neomorph before Oram kills it.

-- During the fight with David and Walter, David inflicts a stab wound on Walter whose skin regenerates.
+- During the fight between David and Walter, David inflicts a stab wound on Walter whose skin regenerates.
 Walters says it’s part of his upgrades since the previous model.
 When we see “Walter” later, he still has scars and cuts hinting that he is not Walter, but David.

 - Another hint is when “Walter” is standing on the back of the ship as it takes off near the end of the film, his hood is momentarily blown up by the wind, hinting that he is actually David as when David is first introduced, he is wearing a hooded robe.